podverse/webln-v4v/docs/quick-start.md

 ## Customize the webcomponent styles (optional)

-You can override some of the styles of the webln-v4v form by setting the following CSS variables.
+You can override some of the styles of the webln-v4v form by setting CSS variables.

 A full list of the customizable CSS variables can be [found here](https://github.com/podverse/webln-v4v/blob/main/app/styles/sample-variable-overrides.scss).
 The sample is designed to match the look and feel of the [Podverse website](https://podverse.fm).